saltyorg/Sandbox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This is not a test I performed
 - [ ] I did not read the paragraph above this before checking this box
-- [ ] I blindly checked three boxes without reading any of the text
+- [ ] I have now checked three boxes without reading any of the text